 Acromegaly may be treated with hormone-suppressing drugs or with radiation to shrink a pituitary tumor, but first-line treatment is surgery by neurosurgeons and otolaryngological (ENT) surgeons.
 Removing the pituitary tumor is usually a cure for acromegaly.
 (More about Pituitary and Skull Base Surgery at Weill Cornell Medicine.)

-The providers at Weill Cornell Medicine who treat acromegaly and the pituitary tumors that cause it are:
+Dr. Schwartz works with several colleagues to create the best treatment plan for patients with acromegaly, including those who specialize in neuroendocrinology, stereotactic radiosurgery, and endoscopic endonasal surgery.
+The providers at Weill Cornell Medicine who treat acromegaly and the pituitary tumors that cause it include:

 Our Care Team